 Clearly demonstrate the ability to provide the proposed service and describe how results will be improved over baseline and the ability to reach the priority population.
+Describe the method(s) that will be used to recall for appropriate rescreening those individuals who have been screened through this project.
 Describe any planned policy changes or system improvements.
 If clinical services are being paid for and provided by others, the applicant must explain and report on the number of clinical services and patient outcomes (eg, screenings/diagnostics, vaccinations, cancer precursors, cancers detected) that are delivered to the people navigated by the program.
-Applicants must also clearly and thoroughly describe plans to ensure access to treatment services should cancer be detected.
+Applicants must also clearly and thoroughly describe plans to ensure access to treatment services should precancer or cancer be detected.